SaysockRFQ

 Lead time is buyer preparation time plus factory execution time.

-Most lead time overruns come from buyer-side delays in sampling approval, artwork finalization, and packaging decisions — not from the factory floor itself.
+Most lead time overruns come from buyer-side delays in sampling approval, artwork finalization, and packaging decisions — not from the bulk run itself.

 • Buyers planning around a fixed launch date, event, or retail window